 Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873.
 Patients From rest of the world and India call +91-6283487321

-Top Homeopathic Medicines for Eczema of Hands
+Top 7 Homeopathic Medicines for Eczema of Hands

-Eczema (dermatitis) of hands refers to inflammatory condition of skin on the hands.
-It usually affects the palms though it can affect other parts of the hands too like back of hands, fingers, space between fingers, etc. Hand eczema usually occurs from chemical exposure or hands getting exposed to some irritant.
-Those who have jobs where chemicals are used like, laundry workers, hairdressers, healthcare workers, painters and chefs are more predisposed to develop hand eczema.
+Eczema (dermatitis) of the hands refers to an inflammatory condition of skin on the hands.
+It usually affects the palms though it can affect other parts of the hands too like the back of hands, fingers, space between fingers, etc. Hand eczema usually occurs from chemical exposure or hands getting exposed to some irritant.
+Those who have jobs where chemicals are frequently used like, laundry workers, hairdressers, healthcare workers, painters and chefs are more predisposed to develop hand eczema.
 Besides, chemicals and irritants, frequent hand washing (that causes dryness) also increases chances of hand eczema.
 Excessive washing results in weakening of the barrier of the skin making it prone to allergic reaction when it comes in contact with some allergen.
+Stress is also linked with triggering hand eczema.
+Hormones produced during mental stress cause suppression of the immune system resulting in skin inflammation.
+Eczema may also get triggered or worsen in cold temperatures and winters.

 Homeopathy offers a natural and effective treatment for eczema of hands.
 The homeopathic medicines are prepared from natural substances so do not have any side effects.
-They help in healing the eruptions and managing its discharges.
-The homeopathic medicines also help to heal the dryness, roughness and cracks on skin and its associated bleeding.
-Itching, burning sensation and any pain present in eruptions is also wonderfully managed with these medicines.
-Homeopathic medicines for treating hand eczema are selected based on individual symptoms in each and every case.
-Though it is safe to use homeopathic medicines, it is recommended to consult a homeopathic physician prior to taking any homeopathic medicines for treating eczema of hands.
+They help in healing the eruptions and managing its discharges magnificently.
+The homeopathic medicines also help to get rid of dryness, roughness and cracks on the skin and its associated bleeding.
+Itching, burning sensation and any pain in the eruptions is wonderfully managed with these medicines.

-Homeopathic Medicines For Eczema Of Hands
+Top 7 Homeopathic Medicines For Eczema Of Hands

 1. Graphites – For Small Fluid-Filled Bumps

-2. Petroleum – For Marked Roughness Cracks On Hands
+2. Petroleum – For Marked Roughness, Cracks On Hands

 Petroleum is a well-indicated medicine to manage roughness and cracks on the hands.
 The cracks may ooze blood.
 Thick crusts may be present on the skin.
 There is intolerable itching on the hands.
 Burning sensation is also felt.
 It is also indicated for fluid-filled eruptions with thick scabs that may ooze pus.
 Petroleum is a leading medicine for eczema that gets worse in cold environment or winters.